 Saturday, we had the International Party at The Boogie Room.
 Boogie is an underground club in the Mondrian Park Avenue hotel.
 About 40 showed but again I expected more.
 Despite that people stayed for most of the event and had a good time.
 Many of our new members thanked me for starting something like this in NYC.
 Though there is a huge number of events in New York, many said most were not worth going or were created for the purpose of spamming.
 They came because they felt MPCEvents were authentic, real and positive.
 And they experienced exactly that.

 So, three events, three days and three fun nights.
 Success.
 Yet I still had a feeling that I could have done so much more.
 I think it's because of my high expectations and the way New York is different from Chicago or anywhere else.
-In New York, it's a city that never sleeps but also people who are finicky and have plenty of options.
+In New York, it's a city that never sleeps but also people who have plenty of options.
 That's something I have to take into consideration as we do more events in the future in the Big Apple.

 New York, thank you for welcoming me last month and in return I will come back with my arms, mind and heart open.